noi-techpark/odh-api-core/README.md

 IMMUTABLE
 AS $function$
 begin
--- if data is from source lts and not reduced IDM only access -- if source = 'lts' and not reduced then return (array['IDM']);
+-- If data is from source lts and not reduced IDM only access -- if source = 'lts' and not reduced then return (array['IDM']);
 end if;
+-- If data is from source hgv only access IDM -- if source = 'hgv' then return (array['IDM']);
+end if;
 -- If data is from source a22 only access A22 --
 if source = 'a22' then return (array['A22']);
 end if;
--- if data is from source LTS and reduced give access to all others -- if source = 'lts' and reduced and not closeddata then return (array['A22','ANONYMOUS','STA']);
+-- If data is from source LTS and reduced give access to all others -- if source = 'lts' and reduced and not closeddata then return (array['A22','ANONYMOUS','STA']);
 end if;
--- if data is not from source lts and a22 and not closed data give all access -- if source <> 'lts' and source <> 'a22' and not closeddata then return (array['A22','ANONYMOUS','IDM','STA']);
+-- If data is not from source lts and a22 and not closed data give all access -- if source <> 'lts' and source <> 'a22' and not closeddata then return (array['A22','ANONYMOUS','IDM','STA']);
 end if;
 return (array['A22','ANONYMOUS','IDM','STA']);
 end;
 $function$

+//For the rawdata table
+CREATE OR REPLACE FUNCTION public.calculate_access_array_rawdata(source text, license text) RETURNS text[]
+ LANGUAGE plpgsql
+ IMMUTABLE
+AS $function$
+begin
+-- If data is from source lts and not reduced IDM only access -- if source = 'lts' then return (array['IDM']);
+end if;
+-- If data is from source hgv only access IDM -- if source = 'hgv' then return (array['IDM']);
+end if;
+-- If data is from source a22 only access A22 --
+if source = 'a22' then return (array['A22']);
+end if;
+-- If data is not from source lts and a22 and not closed data give all access -- if source <> 'lts' and source <> 'a22' then return (array['A22','ANONYMOUS','IDM','STA']);
+end if;
+return (array['A22','ANONYMOUS','IDM','STA']);
+end;
+$function$
+;
 ```

 * get_nearest_tsrange_distance